TiagoTT/bonito.pt/README.md

 bonito.pt
 =========

-All the code and configurations behind http://bonito.pt/ mail forwarding system.
+All the code and configurations behind [bonito.pt](http://bonito.pt/) mail forwarding system.

 ---

-The initial purpose of this project was to develop en email forwarding system that could run on a cheap VPS.
-Therefore, the system was made simple and ligth from the start.
+The initial purpose of this project was to develop en email forwarding system that would:
+- Run on a cheap VPS.
+ Therefore the system was made simple and ligth from the start.
+- Be completely based on Open Source software.
+ So a Linux/Xen VPS was chosen.

+This is being published so that:
+- Someone else can used the code and configurations as examples for similar projects.
-This is being published so people using the system can know where their emails are going through.
+- People using the system can know where their emails are going through.

 ---